Jbrockhoff/Logo-Generator/README.md

 Jest

 ## Questions?
-GitHub Username: Jbrockhoff  Email Address: jbrockh1@gmail.com.
-Please contact me with any questions regarding this application or the code.
+Please contact me with any questions regarding this application or the code:

+GitHub Username: Jbrockhoff
+Email Address: jbrockh1@gmail.com.